 Your accommodation is a lovely basic two-bedroom house located on Omoka.
-A family home overlooking a sand flat whichisgoodforbonefishing(flyfishingforKiokio/Bonefish).
+A family home overlooking a sand flat which is good for bonefishing (fly fishing for Kiokio/Bonefish).

 Tongareva's lagoon is home to 18 species of sharks.
-The predominant species are the Black-tipped sand shark and the Giant Nurse shark, known locally as Moemoe Ava.
+The predominant species are the Black-tipped Sand shark and the Giant Nurse shark, known locally as Moemoe Ava.

-While in Tongareva, you will also visit the remains of a crashed WWII B24 Liberator bomber called 'Go Getting Gal'.
-Weather permitting, a visit to Te Tautua where 40% of the population live may be possible.
+While in Tongareva, you will also visit the remains of a crashed WWII B24 Liberator bomber.
+Weather permitting, a visit to Te Tautua, where 40% of the population live, may be possible.